phantomVK/phantomvk.github.io/_drafts/2018-11-07-ArrayDeque.md

 }

 /**
- * Removes the element at the specified position in the elements array.
  * This can result in forward or backwards motion of array elements.
  * We optimize for least element motion.
  *